 Should the unlikely event of a leak occur, Phillips 66 Pipeline LLC would follow Emergency Response Plan protocols and dispatch representatives from our trained response team to the site.
 The response team is comprised of multiple roles and disciplines: pipeline operators, environmental specialists and emergency responders.
 These individuals understand the characteristics of the products we transport and how to best mitigate any leak situation.

 After a leak is stopped, the recovery process begins.
 This includes the physical recovery of product spilled as well as the recovery of surrounding areas to what they once were.
 Phillips 66 Pipeline LLC would clean and restore affected areas with as minimal impact to business and property owners as practicable.
 Recovery costs would include environmental needs, home and business recovery as needed, government fines and fees, etc.

-All stages of response and recovery are careful monitored by several federal and state agencies, including the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA), U.S. Environmental Protection Agency (EPA), U.S. Coast Guard, and National Transportation Safety Board (NTSB).
+All stages of response and recovery are carefully monitored by several federal and state agencies, including the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA), U.S. Environmental Protection Agency (EPA), U.S. Coast Guard, and National Transportation Safety Board (NTSB).